raganwald/raganwald.github.com/_posts/2015-12-26-beyond-simple-mixins.md

 tags: [allonge, noindex]
 ---

 *Mixins* solve a very common problem in class-centric OOP: For non-trivial applications, there is a very messy *many-to-many* relationship between behaviour and classes, and it does not neatly decompose into a tree.
-In this essay, we gloss over the benefits of using mixins, instead we will focus on some of the limitations and ways to overcome them.
+In this essay, we gloss over the benefits of using mixins, instead we will focus on some of the limitations and ways to overcome them.[^more]

 [^more]: For more on why mixins matter in the first place, you may want to review [Prototypes are Objects (and why that matters)](http://raganwald.com/2015/06/10/mixins.html), [Functional Mixins in ECMAScript 2015](http://raganwald.com/2015/06/17/functional-mixins.html), and [Using ES.later Decorators as Mixins](http://raganwald.com/2015/06/26/decorators-in-es7.html)